Oyster Bay school uses bond funds to add classrooms, expand pre-K program

-Throughout last year, teachers at Theodore Roosevelt Elementary School made due with the space they had — holding services like occupational therapy on the auditorium stage and reading and speech classes in a modified custodial closet.
+Throughout last year, teachers at Theodore Roosevelt Elementary School made do with the space they had — holding services like occupational therapy on the auditorium stage and reading and speech classes in a modified custodial closet.

-But a two-story roughly $12 million expansion of the building completed last summer added eight new classrooms and four smaller rooms to the school, which serves 313 students.
-Those classrooms now hold two full-day pre-K classes, two first grade classes and four second-grade classes.
+But a two-story, roughly $12 million expansion of the building completed last summer added eight new classrooms and four smaller rooms to the school, which serves 313 students.
+Those classrooms now hold two full-day pre-K classes, two first grade classes and four second grade classes.
 The smaller rooms house support services and an office, school officials said.

 "This year, for the first time, we have full-day pre-K classes," Ianni said.
 "For several years we’ve had half-day pre-K, and talking to community members, talking to parents who have been in the district, they felt there was a need."

-That bond included upgrades to the district’s two other schools — Oyster Bay High School and James H. Vernon School, officials said.
+The bond included upgrades to the district’s two other schools — Oyster Bay High School and James H. Vernon School, officials said.

-At Theodore Roosevelt Elementary School, nearly one-third of the students were Hispanic or Latino in 2022, 16% had disabilities and 13% were English Language Learners.
+At Theodore Roosevelt Elementary School, nearly one-third of students were Hispanic or Latino in 2022, 16% had disabilities and 13% were English Language Learners.

 The new rooms were outfitted with resources like building blocks, books and other staples in pre-K classrooms through the Statewide Universal Full-Day Prekindergarten (SUFDPK) Expansion Grant, which provided the school with $36,000, according to Devra Small, principal of the Theodore Roosevelt Elementary School.